aspnetzero/documents/docs/en/Getting-Started-Angular.md

 npm run create-dynamic-bundles
 ```

-We use [yarn](https://yarnpkg.com/) because NPM has some problems; It is slow and can not consistently resolve dependencies.
+We use [yarn v1.x](https://classic.yarnpkg.com/lang/en/) because NPM has some problems; It is slow and can not consistently resolve dependencies.
 Yarn solves those problems and it is compatible to NPM as well.

 ### Running The Application